dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This has all the latest optimizations for the multi-processing and multi-threading and the latest benchmark upates below pertain to the optmizations to this module.

+The pem key is a generic pem key for all of the ephemeral test EC2 instances.
+The EC2 instances are terminated after each successive run.